acadena-repo/ALGORITHMS-AND-DATA-STRUCTURES/ALGORITHMS AND DATA-STRUCTURES/binary-tree/BST.md

             if node.right is not None:
                 # the current node has a right child
                 # then we continue traversing the tree
-                node.insert_node(data, node.right)
+                self.insert_node(data, node.right)
             else:
                 # we reach a leaf node so we insert the new one
                 node.right = Node(data, node)

     def delete(self, value):
         if self.root is not None:
             self.remove_node(value, self.root)

     def remove_node(self, data, node):